 Spelling

-At London Colney, we use RWI Spelling as our spelling programme.
+At London Colney, we use Essential Spelling as our spelling programme.
 Once children have completed our phonics programme, children then transition into the spelling programme, which starts at a Y2 level through to a Y6 level.